 - Smart Grid Education and Workforce Development (energy industry, K-12 teachers, labor unions, colleges, veterans)

-- Advanced Metering Infrastructure (hardware technology, security, privacy, data management)
+- Advanced Metering Infrastructure (hardware technology, security, privacy, smart grid data management)

-- Smart Grid Devices, Smart Grid System Architecture, and Distributed Software Applications
+- Smart Grid Devices, Architecture, and Distributed Software Applications

 - Smart Grid Policies, Regulatory Issues, and Standards